 While nobody knows exactly how customers will react to SCA, we do know that customers tend to contact customer service when they have a problem.
 A surge in call volumes in the aftermath of SCA is going to create headaches for contact center leaders and heads of workforce planning.
 If they don’t prepare properly, it will strain existing infrastructure and resources.
 For one thing, quickly hiring agents and managers to ramp up and down in sync with fluctuating call volumes is always a challenge.
 HR can take 10-12 weeks to fill positions.
 There’s also the task of training new hires in SCA to give them the confidence to deal with frustrated customers.

 Associates may also require additional training in areas such as how to:

 - Handle queries from non-tech savvy customers – who may have different kinds of concerns around SCA – with empathy.

 - Ensure the accuracy of mobile phone contact information.
 This is needed to mitigate fraud as passcodes are sent to phones as part of the two-factor authentication process.

 Two leading UK banks are working with us to get ready for their anticipated call deluge.
 They are tapping into our SCA-trained flexible contingent workforce to make sure they have SCA-trained people they need.
 For example, they may need around 100 people over the summer and ramp-up to over 300 by September when call volume is expected to peak.
 They’ve both started their prep early, and are ready to provide strong customer experience around SCA.
-They will be able to ensure their contact centre is staffed with the right number of trained associates (at all times) to hand-hold their customers – without the associated hiring headaches or infrastructure burden.
+They will be able to ensure their contact center is staffed with the right number of trained associates (at all times) to handhold their customers – without the associated hiring headaches or infrastructure burden.